-It’s been total avoidance with public silence, like it never happened, from the institutional fraud and farce cowardly joke Santa Cruz Chapter ACLU, which has repeatedly and continually acted as a front to discount truth and deceive the public about blatant local application of values abuse of power malfeasance for over three decades now and counting.
+It’s been total avoidance with public silence like it never happened from the Santa Cruz Chapter ACLU, which has repeatedly and continually acted to discount truth and deceive the public about blatant local application of values abuse of power malfeasance for over three decades now and counting.
 This is documented since 1987 when the victim of the District Attorney’s at-fault bodily injury car wreck was blood tested and the D.A. was not, and he had just been drinking.

-Symons was indeed officially censured by the California Commission on Judicial Performance, May 8, 2019.
-The penned and pushed by Fred Keeley orchestrated post-censure “Statement of Support for Judge Symons” emphatically states, with bold alacrity, “She is a person with impeccable ethics and always places service above self.”
-It is signed by a stunning list of prominent Symons loyalists that includes 18 former and current elected officials, 12 members of the legal community, four members of the law enforcement community and 10 community “leaders.”
+Symons was indeed officially censured by the California Commission on Judicial Performance May 8, 2019.
+The penned and pushed by Fred Keeley post-censure “alternative facts” revisionist history “Statement of Support for Judge Symons” emphatically states, with bold alacrity, “She is a person with impeccable ethics and always places service above self.”
+It is signed by a stunning list of prominent Symons aggrandizers that includes 18 former and current elected officials, 12 members of the legal community, four members of the law enforcement community and 10 community “leaders.”

-It is impossible to find a context for that “Statement of Support” except as an inability to deal with the truth when it’s local and one of your own.
-It reads like something out of Kafka.
-Stalin would be proud.
-From Sam Farr, former US House of Representatives to Rene Schlaepfer, Senior Pastor Twin Lakes Church, Symons red light fixing post-censure “supporters” list is startling, and shows the degree some will engage in petty power over principle, corruption enabling cover-up rather than standing up to acknowledge abuse of power malfeasance when it’s a question of local application of values.
-All claims of “no jurisdiction” are made moot by this document.
+It is impossible to find a context for the Symons “Statement of Support” except as an inability to deal with the truth when it’s local and one of your own.
+From Sam Farr, former US House of Representatives to Rene Schlaepfer, Senior Pastor Twin Lakes Church, Symons red light fixing post-censure “supporters” list is startling and shows the degree some will engage in petty power over principle, corruption enabling cover-up rather than standing up to acknowledge abuse of power malfeasance when it’s a question of local application of values.

 When is a documented account of abuse of power sufficient to demand resignation?
 How about Judge Symons fixing her own red light ticket?
-Not for bloated lists of Symons aggrandizers.
+Not for the bloated list of Symons aggrandizers.
 They simply moved on to their next dinner party set enabled photo-op puff piece.
 Let them publicly justify themselves.

 Had Ariadne Symons gone to traffic school it would have been an honor for her and a teaching for us all.
 But she did not.
-She abused power, remorselessly, without accountability and without acknowledgement.
-Never forget we’re talking about a Judge here.
+She abused power, without acknowledgement and without accountability, and most certainly, to date, with NO REMORSE.
+Never forget we’re talking about a sitting Judge here.
 To impudently run for re-election in 2020 with “brand name” support is the real scandal.

 1998-2001 Santa Cruz Industrial Hemp Expo web archive.